mic47/platypuslol/README.md

 - [x] Rename binary
 - [x] Check equivalency with haskell and delete haskell
 - [x] Limit size for returning amount of suggestions to some reasonable number (20)
-- [ ] Docker / systemd setup with cron-like update of config repo
+- [x] Docker / systemd setup with cron-like update of config repo
+- [ ] Figure out why reloading of config does not work.
 - [ ] Default to google or other configurable search engine
 - [ ] Require space between suggestions, but not before / after if it's fixed word.
 - [ ] Make default and extra config (multiple config files possible)